PiranavanR/MIKATA/v1.0/README.md

   ```

 ### 2. Install Required Libraries
-To use Mikata, you'll need to have the following dependencies installed:
+To use Mikata v1, you'll need to have the following dependencies installed:

 - PyQt5
 - TensorFlow